janet-lang/janet/README.md

 are fairly straight forward.
 Janet can be easily ported to new platforms.

 For syntax highlighting, there is some preliminary vim syntax highlighting in [janet.vim](https://github.com/bakpakin/janet.vim).
 Generic lisp syntax highlighting should, however, provide good results.
+There is also a janet.tmLanguage file that should provide good syntax highlighting for many editors.

 ## Use Cases